-Learn how to use evidence based approaches from clinical psychology to make changes that last in 2018.
+Learn how to make changes that last in 2019.

 Usually, when trying to make a change, we think willpower is the answer.

 If we just try harder and be more disciplined, it’ll work this time.

 A 2016 study found that 80% of New Year’s Resolutions fail by the second week in February.

 Whether we want to give up smoking, start exercising, or commit to a new habit, often we find our best efforts fall to the wayside, and after a few weeks we’re right back where we started.

 Worse still, now we feel guilty we’ve ‘failed’ which can make us feel less motivated to try again in the future.

 Could it be that most of us are just lazy and irresponsible?
 Or might it be that we don’t understand how our brains really work and the actual science of changing behaviour?
 In other words, might our common sense about behaviour change be wrong?

 A growing body of research indicates that if we want to make changes that last, willpower is not the answer.